Laser Surgery

 I am very proud to be one of only two veterinary dermatologists in England and Wales to own the Vetscalpel C02 laser.
-This machine which has been updated over the years, now offers even more power which results in fast and safe excision or ablation of a wide variety of skin lesions where other modalities are either extremely difficult and blood or actually impossible.
-A CO2 laser allows effective removal of tissue with minimal thermal damage to the surrounding tissue, either as an excision or an ablation.
+This machine which has been updated over the years, now offers even more power which results in fast and safe excision or ablation of a wide variety of skin lesions where other modalities are either extremely difficult and bloody, or actually impossible.
+A CO2 laser enables the effective removal of tissue with minimal thermal damage to the surrounding tissue, whether used for excision or ablation.
 Haemostasis is excellent and the nerve endings are sealed which results in far less post-operative pain and swelling compared to conventional surgery.

 The main reason it was purchased was to :

-- Treat a debilitating condition, often seen an allergic dogs or on dogs with poor conformation, called Chronic Pododermatitis and Interdigital Furunculosis (CPIF).
+1. Treat a debilitating condition, often seen in allergic dogs or on dogs with poor conformation, called Chronic Pododermatitis and Interdigital Furunculosis (CPIF).
 Although some mild cases of this condition can be treated with steroids, cyclosporine, and Epsom salts soaks, many cases are too advanced to be treated medically.
-In this condition the inflammation between the toes and/or abnormal conformation (seen particularly in English Bulldogs and similar breeds) results in the haired skin swelling up and becoming level with the pads, becoming ” false pads”.
-Constant weight-bearing on the interdigital haired skin results in clogging up of the openings of the hair follicles resulting in trapped sebaceous secretions, infection and eventual rupture of the hair follicle internally, releasing keratin and sebum into the subdermal tissue which then causes a foreign body reaction which often shows as the development of interdigital furuncles (incorrectly called interdigital cysts).
-In the past, if medical therapy was ineffective, the only solution many years ago was an operation called a fusion podoplasty, where the interdigital skin was removed by sharp surgery and the toes sutured to each other.
-The surgery had a very high failure rate and the result was not perfect the toes being sutured together so the foot was like a mitten rather than a glove.
-Now, the treatment of choice now for these more severe cases is what is a CO2 laser podoplasty.
-I have treated several cases where the false pat tissue was very localized using my diode laser, but the diode laser produces a lot more thermal collateral damage and is not suitable for treating extensive cases where the whole foot is affected.
-Once the tissue is removed with the laser wound is left to heal by what is called secondary intention, usually bandaging the foot for a week or so and then leaving the wound open to heal fully within 3 to 4 weeks.
+In this condition, the inflammation between the toes and/or abnormal conformation (seen particularly in English Bulldogs and similar breeds) results in the haired skin swelling up and becoming level with the pads, becoming ” false pads”.
+Constant weight-bearing on the interdigital haired skin results in clogging up of the openings of the hair follicles, resulting in trapped sebaceous secretions, infection and eventual rupture of the hair follicle internally, releasing keratin and sebum into the subdermal tissue, which then causes a foreign body reaction, often resulting in the development of interdigital furuncles (incorrectly called interdigital cysts).
+In the past, if medical therapy was ineffective, the only solution many years ago was an operation called a fusion podoplasty, where the interdigital skin was removed by sharp surgery, and the toes sutured to each other.
+The surgery had a very high failure rate, and the result was not perfect the toes being sutured together, so the foot was like a mitten rather than a glove.
+Now, the treatment of choice for these more severe cases is what is a CO2 laser podoplasty.
+I have treated several cases where the false pad tissue was very localised using my diode laser, but the diode laser produces a lot more thermal collateral damage and is not suitable for treating extensive cases where the whole foot is affected.
+Once the tissue is removed with the laser, the wounds are left to heal by what is called secondary intention, usually bandaging the foot for a week or so and then leaving the wounds open to heal fully within 3 to 4 weeks.

 CPIF Squeezing sebum out of “false pad”

-Here is a video recorded by David Dusclos, an American dermatologist who has pioneered the use of the CO2 laser in the treatment of CPIF:-
+Here is a video recorded by David Duclos, an American dermatologist who has pioneered the use of the CO2 laser in the treatment of CPIF:-

-In a case series of 27 dogs followed up after laser laser surgery for this condition, 25 had a long term cure.
+In a case series of 27 dogs followed up after laser surgery for this condition, 25 had a long-term cure.
 (Duclos DD, Hargis AM, Hanley PW: Pathogenesis of canine interdigital palmar and plantar comedones and follicular cysts, and their response to laser surgery.
 Vet Dermatol 2008, 19, 3, 134-141)

 Here is a link to a case report published on the Vetscalpel website;-